melwindmello/springbootdemo/README.md

 Once the tests are running, add two dependencies to the Gradle build file:
 one for the **Spring Data Rest project** (which will expose the data via a REST interface)
 and for the **HAL browser**, which will give us a convenient client to use.
 implementation 'org.springframework.boot:spring-boot-starter-data-rest'
 implementation 'org.springframework.data:spring-data-rest-hal-explorer'

-After rebuilding the project, start up the application (using the class with the main method) and navigate to http://localhost:8080.
+After rebuilding the project, start up the application (using the class with the main method) and navigate to http://localhost:8080
-Spring will insert the HAL browser at that point to allow you to add, update, and remove individual elements, which we’ll do in class.
+Spring will insert the HAL browser at that point to allow you to add, update, and remove individual elements.